 If you could go back in time, what would you tell the younger version of yourself?
-For me, it would be not to bother chasing Holy Grails.
-Spend most of your time working on your attitude towards the markets.
-You’ll also need a little money management.
+I would say, look, Dave, at some point, Marcy (my wife) will tell you to "do whatever the hell you want."
+That does not mean do whatever the hell you want.
+I would also say, Dave, don't bother chasing Holy Grails.
+Instead, spend most of your time working on your attitude towards the markets.
+And, you’ll also need a little money management.
 Let’s explore this further.

 How you think about markets and yourself is more crucial than your actual methodology.
 True, the mechanics are important, but your mentality is key.
 The best methodology in the world is useless without the proper mindset to follow it.
 Write that down.
 If I could go back and talk to that young punk version of me, I’d tell him not to focus so much on figuring out the exacts of markets but rather himself.
 And, this is what I would say….

 On the surface, all you have to do is figure out where the little electronic blips are headed and get on board.
 That's easier said than done.
 The market will often fake you out and shake you out.
 Markets will often do the obvious but in an unobvious manner.
 And, they’ll also do whatever it takes to cause the most pain to the most participants (I borrowed these “floor-isms” from Linda Raschke).
-This brings to mind a corollary from Covel: "Trend following is like riding a bucking bronco."
-Amen!, my brother from another mother, Michael!
+This brings to mind a corollary from Bill Dunn: "Trend following is like riding a bucking bronco."
+Amen!, my brother from another mother.

 It takes a lot of time and study before one realizes just how simple trading is, but it takes many years of failure before most traders come to grips with how hard it can be to keep things simple and not lose sight of the basics.

 Wait Big Dave, isn’t that a contradiction?
 Nope.
 Trading is far from easy, but it’s not nearly as difficult as many try to make it.
-Whenever you find yourself plotting that 15th oscillator, a derivative of a derivative, or trying to determine if it’s a 5th of a 3rd or a 3rd of a 5th, come back to the fact that “all you have to do is” catch a trend—sell higher than you buy.
+Whenever you find yourself plotting that 15th oscillator, a derivative of a derivative, or trying to determine if it’s a 5th of a 3rd or a 3rd of a 5th in your wave count, come back to the fact that “all you have to do is” catch a trend—sell higher than you buy.
 And, price does not lie.
 If you must use indicators, then realize that they don’t actually indicate what will happen.
 They simply illustrate what has happened.
 Has is the key word in that sentence.
 Since indicators are derived from price, they will have lag.
-Other than the occasional moving average (e.g. Bowties-see Free Reports), I do not use any indicators.
+Other than the occasional moving average-e.g. Bowties-scroll down to get my books for free (for a limited time), I do not use any indicators.
 As I preach, unless you’re Bubba Clinton, what is, is.
 Ask yourself, "self, is the market generally heading higher, lower, or just plain sideways?"

 Suppose that you’ve built a system that appears to print money.
 Congratulations!
 You have just perfectly curve fit to the past.
 Unfortunately, the future curve will be different—one of the few things that I can guarantee.
 No, you won’t be able to “push a button and get a peanut.”
 I’ve been there, done that, and got the T-shirt (not the peanut).
 I did a lot of Grail searching with mechanical systems.
 I’d wake up early and program for hours.
 I tested everything and many variations thereof.
 Once you put these into practice, you quickly learn that the map is not the territory.

 A market is composed of a bunch of emotional beings and guess what (no, not chicken butt)?
 You're one of them.
 The way I wrap my head around the emotional makeup of markets is to be cognizant of my own emotions.
 This is both inside and outside of trading.
 How many times a day am I tempted to follow emotionally charged decisions?
-I'm working on a trading psychology course, and one of the exercises is to mark an "F" on open trades every time you drop an "F-bomb."
+I've been working on a massive trading psychology course on and off for years.
+One of the exercises is to mark an "F" on open trades every time you drop an "F-bomb."
 Doing this myself, I'm embarrassed to see my charts littered with Fs--even on good trades!
 My point is that it's tough enough keeping your own emotions in check, let alone trying to control what others might do.
 So don't.

 I’m proud to have helped some kids become wildly successful in their school’s stock picking projects.
-The reason that they succeeded was not because they had the Grand Poombah as they mentor but rather because they just followed my simple plan: In a nutshell, buy things that are going up and purge the losers out of your portfolio.
+The reason that they succeeded was not because they had the Grand Poombah as their mentor but rather because they just followed my simple plan: In a nutshell, buy things that are going up and purge the losers.
 They don’t think about how they feel, how smart they look, how much money they need to “make back” from prior losses, or that junior’s hungry and there’s an upcoming mortgage payment.
 Nope, they just follow the plan.

 "Money management will cure a multitude of sins."
 Assuming that you are adequately capitalized to begin with, and trading at a proper size, then a loss is just a cost of doing business.
-You shrug your shoulders and shout “NEXT!”
+You shrug your shoulders and shout: “NEXT!”
+I know, yeah right!
 Okay, maybe drop an F-bomb first (often guilty as charged!), but the point is that it doesn’t ruin your life.
-Paraphrasing the late and great Mark Douglas: A bad salesman gets rejected on a few calls and then drinks his lunch.
+Once again, paraphrasing Mark Douglas: A bad salesman gets rejected on a few calls and then drinks his lunch.
 A good salesman gets rejected on a few calls, grabs a cup of coffee, and returns to making calls, knowing that it’s a number’s game and he’s getting closer and closer to making a sale.
 Likewise, a good trader gets smacked around a bit and then, channeling Peter Tosh: "picks himself up, dusts himself off, and starts all over again"-knowing that he's getting closer to the prize.
 So, in addition to money management, you must have the proper mentality.
 And, proper money management will help you with that proper mentality.
-Again, you must approach trading holistically.
+Again, you must approach trading holistically (see "The Holistic Trader under Members).
 Yes, the methodology is important, but you'll also find that you'll have your "mind on your money and your money on your mind" (Snoop).

-Keep it simple and don't overthink it.
+Keep it simple.
+Don't overthink it.
 Sprinkle in a little money management.
 And, above all, just remember that your attitude is far more important than your aptitude.